Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 "I never told you about Great Mother Tiritya, did I?"
 Xiù asked.
 Allison shook her head.

-"She was...kind of a freedom fighter," Xiù recalled.
+"She was... kind of a freedom fighter," Xiù recalled.
 "There are a lot of history books just about her and her sisters.
 She basically founded the Clan of Females."

 "And Great Father Fyu, don’t forget," Daar reminded her.